geonaut/Selenium-Grid---TestNG-Project/README.md

 * In the root folder of the project, create the two files "TestFiles.xml" and testng.xml
 * Make sure the correct test is referenced in TestFiles.xml
 * Run testng as TestNG (Right click, run as...)
+* Check the test output for warnings / success reports

 ## Creating Custom Tests